vickyw220/resume-matcher/README.md

    - The skills from the job description that your resume already covers
    - The skills the job description mentions that your resume is missing

-## How it works (v1)
+## How it works

 - Extracts text from your uploaded PDF resume
 - Scans both the resume and job description against a reference list of common tech skills, tools, and soft skills
 - Compares the two sets and calculates a match score based on overlap
+- For any skill flagged as missing, runs a second pass using sentence embeddings to check whether a semantically similar phrase already exists in the resume (catching things like "teamwork" matching "collaborated on a cross-functional team," which exact keyword matching would miss)
+- Generates specific, actionable suggestions for genuinely missing skills — not just naming the gap, but how to realistically gain exposure to it and an example of how to phrase it on a resume

-This is intentionally simple and transparent right now — every match or miss can be explained by a plain keyword lookup, no black box.
-A planned v2 will add semantic matching (using sentence embeddings) so it can catch things like "team player" matching "teamwork," which simple keyword matching misses.
+The keyword layer is intentionally simple and transparent — every match or miss can be explained by a plain lookup, no black box.
+The semantic layer's similarity threshold wasn't picked arbitrarily either: it was tuned by running real skills against real resume text and inspecting the actual similarity scores.
+That process caught a real bug — short fragments like section headers ("PROJECTS") were scoring anomalously high against short skill names, producing false matches — which was fixed by filtering resume text into meaningful, multi-word phrases before comparing.

 ## Quick PSA